NJ Business Facts

-Each state has it’s own requirements for registering a business.
+Each state has its own requirements for registering a business.
 Now that you’ve chosen a business structure and picked your business name, here are the requirements to register your business in New Jersey.

 To obtain an EIN you can apply online with the IRS or via IRS Form SS-4.

-TIP: We will obtain your EIN for you if you we form your company.
+TIP: We will obtain your EIN for you if we form your company.

-TIP: Our business formation service includes a free banking resolution for your use.
+TIP: Our Online Business Formation System includes a free banking solution.

 Now that you’ve registered your business name you need to obtain a business license for your company – this authorizes your company to do business in your city or county.
 Typically this also involves registering for state taxes and permits (the city may require them as part of the business licensing process).